 - It’s the last 3 letters of the English alphabet, so it’s got a sorta writer-ly feel to it

 - It’s cheap and available.
 Everyone wants .com websites, there’s plenty of Chase Js out there, but I’m the only ChaseJxyz.
 Consistent branding across platforms is important!

-- It reminds me of Xyz summoning in Yu-Gi-Oh!, which is a series I’ve always loved and has opened the door for many of my most cherished relationships.
+- It reminds me of Xyz summoning and XYZ Dragon Canon from Yu-Gi-Oh! which is a series I’ve always loved and has opened the door for many of my most cherished relationships.
 It makes me smile, which is something that doesn’t happen a lot in marketing, and I hope it can bring you some happiness, too!
 Also the fact that it’s 3 reasons is ALSO a Yu-Gi-Oh! reference but who’s gonna notice that?
 Or even this text I love dumb easter eggs like this :).

 Find me elsewhere